Feed-dev/Library-chat/README.md

-# RAG System with Pinecone and Ollama
+# RAG Systems for Talking to Pinecone Vector Store & Search and Talk to Local Pdf Library

-This repository contains a Retrieval-Augmented Generation (RAG) system that connect to your Pinecone vector storage for retrieval, and Ollama to deploy dolphin-llama3:8b locally for unrestricted chat with your private vectorized library.
+This repository contains a Retrieval-Augmented Generation (RAG) system that connect to your Pinecone vector storage for retrieval, or searches your local pdf library to chat with your pdf files.
-The system is designed to answer questions based on a given context, which is retrieved from the Pinecone index.
+They both use Ollama to deploy dolphin-llama3:8b locally for unrestricted chat with your private knowledgebase.
 To set up a pinecone index from pdf books u can look at my other project: "Pdf-extraction-to-vector-storage".
-I added a "talk to pdf" & "search pdf library" script with gradio ui, as a bonus.

 ## Features